-TEMPE, Ariz. – Wilson and the Intercollegiate Tennis Association announced the 2017 Wilson/ITA National Promoter of the Year Award winners on Monday, April 10, 2017.
-Kelli Woodman of Seattle University and Milton “Neto” Cacace of Harding University will receive a paid summer internship to work at Wilson’s global headquarters in Chicago, Illinois, in its Grassroots Marketing department.
+TEMPE, Ariz. – Kelsey Grambeau of the University of Wisconsin-Madison and Eugenia Sanchez of the University of Texas of the Permian Basin, are the winners of the 2018 Wilson ITA National Promoter of the Year Award.
+Grambeau and Sanchez will receive a paid summer internship to work at Wilson’s global headquarters in Chicago, Illinois, in its Grassroots Marketing department.

 Each year, the Wilson/ITA National Promoter of the Year Award recognizes two student-athletes who advance the game of tennis by devoting consistent time and effort to promotional activities, and by supporting and bringing awareness to their school program and to college tennis in general.

-Woodman and Cacace will assist with the day-to-day projects for the entire Grassroots and Marketing team.
+Grambeau and Sanchez will assist with the day-to-day projects for the entire Grassroots and Marketing team.
 Interns will have an opportunity to work and experience all the different facets of Wilson Racquet Sports from tennis balls, racquets (performance and recreational), promotions/marketing, U.S. tour, indoor (racquetball, squash, badminton and paddle), accessories and apparel/footwear.

-“Kelli and Neto are excellent choices for the National Promoter of the Year Awards,” said Mary Edman, ITA Director of Member Programs.
+“Kelsey and Eugenia are excellent choices for the National Promoter of the Year Awards,” said Mary Edman, ITA Director of Member Programs.
 “The ITA wishes both student-athletes well as they spend their summer at the Wilson global headquarters in Chicago to take part in an extraordinary internship opportunity.”

 About the ITA